Monday Late Start FAQ

 How do Professional Learning Communities work?

-Teachers will be divided into groups or PLCs that will identify specific goals and then work to achieve those goals.
+Teachers are divided into groups or PLCs that will identify specific goals and then work to achieve those goals.
 Part of this work will involve a shift from a focus on teaching to a focus on learning.
 Learn More.
 This focus on learning is shaped by four critical questions:*

 - What do we want students to learn?
 What should each student know and be able to do as a result of each unit, grade level, and/or course?